Does stem cell therapy for knee meniscus tears and post-meniscectomy pain work?

-- At day three: Extensive macrophagic infiltration into the synovial membrane around the meniscectomized area was observed.
+- On day three: Extensive macrophagic infiltration into the synovial membrane around the meniscectomized area was observed.

-- Explanation: macrophages are immune cells that clean up and remove debris left behind by injury.
+- Explanation: macrophages are immune cells that clean up and remove the debris left behind by injury.
 The body is removing hindrances to healing.
-In other words the knee is getting ready to heal.
+In other words, the knee is getting ready to heal.

-- At day three: Extensive macrophagic infiltration into the synovial membrane around the meniscectomized area was observed.
+- On day three: Extensive macrophagic infiltration into the synovial membrane around the meniscectomized area was observed.

 - Synovial hyperplasia was detected 2 weeks after the operation.

 - Explanation: Synovial hyperplasia is inflammation.
 Healing inflammation.
 The synovial tissue of the knee was filled with many fibroblastic cells (collagen producers to rebuild cartilage).

 - The articular cartilage at the interface of the resected meniscus significantly degenerated between 2 and 4 weeks after the surgical procedure, the subtle progression of cartilage degeneration was observed between 4 and 6 weeks.
 The degeneration slowed but continued.

 In this study’s summation, the immune system’s rapid response to repair the knee, not only tries to regenerate meniscus tissue damaged by the surgery but also tried to reinforce and prevent damage to the articular cartilage of the knee as if the immune system knew that the meniscectomy would cause articular cartilage.